script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - [Velocity mapping](https://youtu.be/vj_kEOXggrE) instead of velocity clamping for more natural lines.
 - An option to have the pressure curve multiply the other dynamics, for line control.
 - An option to have the [fade curve multiply](https://youtu.be/qdDFZ9s7SCU) the other dynamics, for line control.
+- An extra Brush Editor slider for adding [random spikes](https://youtu.be/QhHMNS39vrU)

 ## Paths